equinor/Project-ProjectSchedule/runbook.md

-# Operational Runbook
+# {Data flow name} Operational Runbook
 ## Introduction
+This runbook captures underlying requirements and provides the complete operational documentation of the {Data flow name}.

+The {Data flow name} data flow... *[brief summary of functionality including key systems, flow and access interface]*.

 ### Purpose
-This runbook provides the complete operational documentation of the {Data flow name} data flow.

-The document should be used to understand how the system is configured and functions, including how to perform system administrative tasks.
-The primary audience for this document are personnel responsible for managing and operating the system.
+This document should be used to understand how the system is configured and functions, including how to perform system administrative tasks.
+The primary audience for this document are personnel responsible for managing and operating the system and consumers wanting additional insight.

+### Authoring Guidelines

+To assist in filling out the runbook correctly, the following applies:

+* *Use this as a working document and aim to capture information and decisions as you go along to help guide the design and implementation.
+In particular the 'Overview' and 'Solution Requirements & Specification' sections should be completed as early as possible*
+* *Italicized text throughout the template is provided as background information to assist in creating the document.
+In the final version of the document, this text must be removed and/or replaced by system-specific information.*
+* Existing chapters or subchapters shall not be deleted.
+If a subchapter is considered irrelevant for the system, this must be specified in the body text of the subchapter.
+* New subchapters can be added as required.
+When doing so, the table of contents must be updated.
+* Linking to SOPs and information stored in other systems is encouraged.
+* No sensative or confidential information shall be entered in the runbook itself (although referenced SOPs, with appropriate access control, can contain this type of information).
+This limitation applies to passwords etc. that should be held in a secured key vault.

-### Scope
+### Legal

-#### Functionality

-The {Data flow name} data flow transfers... *[brief summary of functionality]*.
+This document contains information that is proprietary to Equinor ASA.
+Neither the document nor the information contained therein should be disclosed or reproduced in whole or in part, without express written consent of Equinor ASA.

+The document and the information it contains shall be handled according to Equinor’s information classification scheme.

-#### Overview
+## Overview

+> :warning: THIS SECTION IS A WORK IN PROGRESS!

 Source Type: *[Source Type]*